sun5lower/5SOS/README.md

  Dropdown menu wouldn't display in mobile  view, which is important, because if website visitor want to navigate through the band's website on their mobile phone, then only page they could see would be the Home page.
 I added the Sticky Top to nav element, which partially helped.
- The menu now displays but it stays on the top of the other content.
+ (Later update- removed sticky top and replaced it with fixed-top) The menu now displays but it stays on the top of the other content.
 I haven't resolved that yet.

  Some of the Font Awesome icons wouldn't display at all, so I refained from using them.